Reddone/case-ql/docs/intro.md

 ### Filter

-A *Filter[+A]* is a wrapper for a type *A* on which it's possible to express filter expressions.
-The library provides instances of various *Filter*, for *A* and *Option[A]*: they only differ in the is nullable condition.
+A *Filter[T]* is a wrapper for a type *T* on which it's possible to express filter expressions.
+The library provides instances of various *Filter*, for *T* and *Option[T]*: they only differ in the is nullable condition.
 For example, on an *IntFilter* you can use the following expressions: EQ, NOT_EQ, IN, NOT_IN, LT, LTE, GT, GTE.

-You can create filters on case classes by mixing the *EntityFilter* trait and assigning to each field a *Filter[_]* or a *RelationFilter[_, _, _]*.
-Then, you need to create an implicit instance of *TableFilter[T, F]* using the derivation
-method: if the code compiles, it means that *F* can be used to generate a where condition on a table having type *T*.
+You can use a case class *F* as a filter by mixing the *EntityFilter* trait and assigning to each field a *Filter[_]* or a *RelationFilter[_, _, _]*.
+Then, you need to create an implicit instance of *TableFilter[A, F]* using the derivation method: if the code compiles, it means that case class *F* can be used to generate a where condition on a table having type *A*.

 You can build complex filters using AND, OR and NOT conditions on an entity and using EVERY, SOME, NONE conditions on its relations.
-The implicit *TableFilter[T, F]* will take care of combining all these conditions, producing an efficient SQL query.
+The implicit *TableFilter[A, F]* will take care of combining all these conditions, producing an efficient SQL query.
 Filters can be used inside select, update and delete statements.

 [Filter documentation](./filter.md)

 ### Modifier

-A *Modifier[+A]* is a wrapper for a type *A* on which it's possible to set values.
-The library provides instances of various *Modifier*, for *A* and *Option[A]*: they only differ in the possibility to set a NULL value.
+A *Modifier[T]* is a wrapper for a type *T* on which it's possible to set values.
+The library provides instances of various *Modifier*, for *T* and *Option[T]*: they only differ in the possibility to set a NULL value.
 For example, on an *IntModifier* you can either set DEFAULT or a value of type *Int* and on a *StringModifierOption* you can set DEFAULT, NULL or a value of type *String*.

-You can create modifiers on case classes by mixing the *EntityModifier* trait and assigning to each field a *Modifier[_]*.
-Then, you need to create an implicit instance of *TableModifier[T, M]* using the derivation method: if the code compiles, it means that *M* can be used to set values on a table having type *T*.
+You can use a case class *M* as a modifier by mixing the *EntityModifier* trait and assigning to each field a *Modifier[_]*.
+Then, you need to create an implicit instance of *TableModifier[A, M]* using the derivation method: if the code compiles, it means that *M* can be used to set values on a table having type *A*.

 Note that we don't care about auto generated keys or fields not having default values: these parts are better managed by SQL DDL and in my opinion there is no need to introduce such concepts in a library like this.
 The use case of